 The community property states have statutes defining community and separate property with varying amounts of detail concerning the relative rights of the spouses in such assets.
 However, the spouses may, in effect, "opt out" of the statutory default set of rules in a premarital or marital agreement.
 Further, the character of property can also be changed by other means, like "exchanges" and "gifts" between the spouses.
-"Transmutation" is a generic term that describes contractual and donative transactions between spouses which change the character of property from separate to community and community to separate.
-See Reppy and Samuel, supra, at 25.
+"Transmutation" is a term that typically describes transactions between spouses which change the character of property from separate to community and community to separate.
+In Texas, see Tex.
+Fam.
+Code §§ 4.201-4.206; generally, see Reppy, Samuel and Richardson, supra, Chpt.
+3.